 The CSW makes recommendations in the form of negotiated agreed conclusions on the priority themes, which are issued annually.
 They contain an analysis of the priority theme and a set of concrete recommendations for governments, intergovernmental bodies, other institutions, civil society actors, and other relevant stakeholders.

-Sixty-seventh session of the Commission on the Status of Women (CSW67)
+Sixty-eighth session of the Commission on the Status of Women

-The sixty-seventh session of the Commission on the Status of Women (CSW67) took place between 6-17 March 2022 at the United Nations Headquarters in New York.
+The sixty-eighth session of the Commission on the Status of Women (CSW68) is being held from 11 to 22 March 2024 at the United Nations Headquarters in New York.

-- Review theme: Challenges and opportunities in achieving gender equality and the empowerment of rural women and girls (agreed conclusions of the sixty-second session).
+• Review theme: Social protection systems, access to public services and sustainable infrastructure for gender equality and the empowerment of women and girls (agreed conclusions of the sixty-third session).

 You can read the Agreed Conclusions, the outcome document negotiated by all UN Member states, on the UN Women website.

-Representatives for New Zealand included: Kellie Coombes, Secretary for Women and Chief Executive of Manatū Wāhine Ministry for Women, Carolyn Schwalger (New Zealand’s Permanent Representative to the United Nations), officials from Manatū Wāhine and the Ministry of Foreign Affairs and Trade, and a non-governmental organisation representative.
+Representatives for New Zealand included: Kellie Coombes, Secretary for Women and Chief Executive of Manatū Wāhine Ministry for Women, Her Excellency Ms. Carolyn Schwalger (New Zealand’s Permanent Representative to the United Nations), officials from Manatū Wāhine and the Ministry of Foreign Affairs and Trade, and a non-governmental organisation representative.